stat6250-s17/course-questions-wiki/week-05/README.md

 - Question (dlee117−stat6250): Even though PROC SQL requires less code (since it uses the select clause to combine the functions of the RETAIN and KEEP statements), when are the times when you want to use PROC SQL and when are the times you would want to use the regular DATA step?
 - Question (kveng−stat6250): What happens if we don't sepecify the program to quit at the end?
 - *Question* (lwang30-stat6250): If *prog glm* is an interactive proc, why can we still run other statement without enclosing *proc glm* by a "quit" ?
+- Question (yzhu12-stat6250): How does SAS run sql and what’s the difference of the coding language between sql and SAS?